Quasi-Newton Methods for Machine Learning: Forget the Past, Just Sample: Distributed Computing and Computational Cost

-\paragraph{Distributed Computing} In Figure \ref{fig:scaling} (left), we show how the batch size affects the number of data points processed per second to compute the function, gradient and Hessian vector products on a NVIDIA Tesla P100 GPU for various deep neural networks; see Appendix \ref{app:dist_comp}.
-Using small batch sizes one is not able to fully utilize the power of GPUs; however, using larger batches in conjunction with SG-type algorithms does not necessarily reduce training time \cite{das2016distributed,takac2013mini}.
-Moreover, we observe that for these networks the cost of computing function values, gradients and Hessian vector products is comparable\footnote{We assume that the cost of computing function values, gradients and Hessian vector products is $\mathcal{O}(nd)$.}.
-In Figure \ref{fig:scaling} (bar graphs), we compare the time to perform 1 epoch of SG (assuming we have 1M images) with the time to perform 1 iteration of S-LSR1.
-For SG, we show results for different batch sizes on each GPU\footnote{ Each GPU has 1 MPI process that is used for communicating updates.
-Note, we are running 4 MPI processes for each physical node, i.e., each node has 4 P100 GPUs}: (1) batch size 16 (SGD 16); and, (2) batch size 32, 64 and 128 for vgg a, LeNet and alexnet v2, respectively, (SGD Default).
-The reason there is no significant benefit when using more GPUs for SG is that the cost is dominated by the communication.
-This is not the case for S-LSR1; significant performance gains can be achieved by scaling up the number of MPI processes since much less communication is involved.
-See Section~\ref{sec:A:Communication} for more details.
+Recently, there has been a huge effort to scale SG-type algorithms to solve \texttt{Imagenet} using hundreds of GPUs; see e.g., \cite{goyal2017accurate,jia2018highly,akiba2017extremely,you2018imagenet}.
+In Figure \ref{fig:scaling} (left), we show how the batch size affects the number of images processed per second to compute the function, gradient and Hessian vector products on a NVIDIA Tesla P100 GPU for various deep neural networks\footnote{The structure of the deep neural network is taken from: \texttt{https://github.com/tensorflow/models/tree/master/research/slim}.}; see Table~\ref{tbl:networks}.

+As is clear, by using small batch sizes one is not able to fully utilize the power of GPUs.
+On the other hand, using larger batches in conjunction with SG-type algorithms does not necessarily reduce training time \cite{das2016distributed,takac2013mini}.
+Another observation that can be extracted from Figure \ref{fig:scaling} is that the cost of computing function values, gradients and Hessian vector products appears to be comparable for these networks.

+In Figure \ref{fig:scaling} (bar plots), we compare the time to perform 1 epoch of the SG method (assuming we have 1M images) with the time to perform 1 iteration of S-LSR1.
+For SG, we show results for different batch sizes on each GPU\footnote{{ Each GPU has 1 MPI process that is used for communicating updates.
+Note, we are running 4 MPI processes for each physical node, i.e., each node has 4 P100 GPUs}}: (1) batch size 16 (SGD 16); and, (2) batch size 32, 64 and 128 for vgg a, LeNet and alexnet v2, respectively (SGD Default).
+The reason that there is no significant benefit when using more GPUs for the SG method is that the cost is dominated by the communication.
+For S-LSR1, that is not the case; as we scale up the number of MPI processes, we get good performance improvements since there is much less communication involved.
+See Appendix \ref{sec:A:Communication} for more details.